ShacharAvni/Locus-Game-Engine/examples/README.md

 ##Third-Party Software

-Locus makes use of the following third-party software whose licenses are available in the accompanying THIRD-PARTY-LICENSE.txt:
+Locus makes use of the following third-party software whose licenses are available in the accompanying LICENSE.txt:

 * [GLFW](http://www.glfw.org/ "GLFW Homepage") 3.0.3
   Copyright (c) 2002-2006 Marcus Geelnard